arpitjain099/phoenix/python/projects/phiphi/README.md

 ## Problems with files created in the container

-If a file is created in the container it could have a different owner then your default shell user.
+If a file is created in the container, for instance using `make alembic_revision`, it could have a different owner then your default shell user.
 To fix the local permissions if a file is created in the container, run.
 This command will ask for you password:
 ```bash
 make fix_local_permissions
 ```